 These are the bands that you've most likely seen on your Instagram feed, except they are probably referred to as booty bands.
 That is because they are mostly used for glute activation exercises and leg workouts.
+Check out our Palma Medium Resistance Band as an example for a short resistance band!
 If you're a beginner and want to move up from bodyweight exercises then add a mini band to really challenge you and activate your muscles.
 Try it when performing - squats, lunges, glute bridges, stiff leg deadlifts, and more.
 Or add one while doing a dumbbells only leg workout!

 Mini bands are available in two types of materials: fabric and latex.
 Fabric resistance bands are made with a durable fabric and latex bands are made out of - you guessed it - latex or rubber.
 These are the best resistance bands for lower body workouts, the type you choose to get is really up to you!
 Personally we like fabric bands better 😉

 Large loop bands

 Think mini bands, but bigger!
 These type of bands form a large loop, typically around 40 inches long.
 They are also referred as long resistance bands or pull up bands.
 That's because they are often used for assisting with pull-ups, but they can also be used for various other exercises.